jhevrin2/python-modules/README.md

-# python-modules
+# Python Modules

-Practice repository for using Python modules
+This project is used as a practice repository for using Python modules.